deafness in pets

 Sensorineural hearing loss occurs because of abnormalities with the nerves serving the ear or with the higher brain centers, and it can be acquired or inherited.
 Acquired sensorineural deafness can occur through the use of drugs that are ototoxic (or harmful to the ear), chronic exposure to loud noises, hypothyroidism, trauma, and neoplasia.
 Age-related hearing loss is also considered sensorineural.

 Cases of congenital (inherited) sensorineural deafness are often associated with merle, dapple or white coats in dogs.
 Cats with white coats and blue eyes are more often affected than their pigmented counterparts.

 Understanding deafness in pets

-Any dog can have congenital deafness, but several breeds of are predisposed.
-As we already discussed, dogs with merle or dapple coats (like Collies, Dachshunds, Great Danes and Shetland Sheepdogs) are more often deaf.
-The long list of other breeds that are predisposed includes Bulldogs, Old English Sheepdogs, Bull Terriers, Cocker Spaniels, Border Collies, Beagles, Foxhounds and Fox Terriers.
+Any dog can have congenital deafness, but several breeds are predisposed.
+As we already discussed, dogs with merle or dapple coats (like Collies, Dachshunds, Great Danes, and Shetland Sheepdogs) are more often deaf.
+The long list of other breeds that are predisposed includes Bulldogs, Old English Sheepdogs, Bull Terriers, Cocker Spaniels, Border Collies, Beagles, Foxhounds, and Fox Terriers.